-Su Predecessor

-Year Ended December February 10, 2020 to 31, 2021 December 31, 2020

-Depreciation expense \$ 1,944 \$ 307 \$ 59
+Successor Period from Period December 10, 2020 to Predecessor Year Ended December February 10, 2020 to December 31, 2021 Depreciation expense \$ 1,944 \$ 307 \$ 59

 The depreciation expense for the Successor 2021 Period, included \$0.1 million of accelerated depreciation due to a reduction of the estimated useful life for certain assets as a result of the early termination of the underlying lease.
 Refer to Note K for further information.